Tea-Tasting-Statisticians/Tea-Tasting-Statisticians.github.io/_tabs/about.md

 order: 4
 ---

 We are Tea Tasting Statisticians.
 We were inspired by the 'Tea Tasting Lady' story.
 A woman claimed she could tell whether tea or milk was poured first in a cup.
-A statistician devised an experiment with eight cups, randomly arranged with four of each variety, to test her claim.
+A statistician named Fisher devised an experiment with eight cups, randomly arranged with four of each variety, to test her claim.
 This experiment became a foundation for discussing probability and chance in statistical analysis.

 In the blog, we introduce biostatistics, regulatory sciences, and real-world evidence.